 - Cannot be in list format, must be in paragraph format

-- The Awards Boards are every other Thursday of the month – next one is 20 June 2019.
+- The Awards Boards are every other Thursday of the month – the next one will be 18 July 2019.

 - Nominations must to be submitted five business days prior to the Awards Board in order to be processed and prepared for the Awards Board